 Canterbury Cricket has a large number of members and stakeholders, and figures collected at the last New Zealand Cricket Census, player numbers totalled around 22,000.
 The members of the association are the five districts, the Christchurch Metropolitan Cricket Association, the Christchurch Junior Cricket Association and the Canterbury Regional Umpires & Scorers Association.

-The Association is led at a governance level by the Board of Directors comprising of: Anup Nathu (President), Garry Lund (Chairman), Andrew McRae, Leeann Watson, Nicki Turner and Stephen Bateman.
+The Association is led at a governance level by the Board of Directors comprising of: Anup Nathu (President), Garry Lund (Chairman), Leeann Watson, Andrew McRae, Anna Johnstone, Analisa Elstob and Ric Horsfall.

 The Senior Leadership Team of the CCA staff is led by the Chief Executive with responsibility for implementing the strategic plan and managing the association on a day-to-day basis.